maria1010/datasciencecoursera/getcleandata/Codebook.md

 The following describes the steps performed by the run_analysis.R script.

-(Note: after downloading and extracting the zip file containing the dataset)
+(Note: The zip file mentioned in README.md file must have been dowloaded and extracted on the same directory as the run_analysis.R script)

 1) Read in the training and test data sets.
 Then, merge them as follows: measured values into variable X, labels into variable Y, and subjects into variable S. This is using read.table for reading a text file into a table; and rbind which means merge the data sets in rows.